 Rules of Engagement

-On November 20, join us for drinks and discussion on the history of the community planning process in New York City.
+On November 20, Fellows were invited for drinks and discussion on the history of the community planning process in New York City.

 Over the past half century, New York City residents have advocated for greater representation in the planning process.
 Through the creation of community boards, power over land use decisions was decentralized.
 As major redevelopment projects now reshape neighborhoods, community boards provide greater representation and a seat at the planning table.